-Just a note on the above, disclosure is a uniquely personal and complex decision and not everyone who discloses a cancer diagnosis discloses the specifics of the stage or treatment plan or other details so as you consider utilizing the above please make sure you understand that you have every right to decide whether to share, how much and to whom.
+It's important to note, disclosure is a uniquely personal and complex decision and not everyone who discloses a cancer diagnosis discloses the specifics of the stage or treatment plan or other details.
+As you consider utilizing the above, please make sure you understand that you have every right to decide whether to share, how much and to whom.

 For more on disclosure and communicating with others at work, check out the following:

 - Sharing the News

 - "The Swivel” in Interviews

 - Your Legal Rights in the Workplace: Cancer and the ADA, FMLA